laudep/swiss-tournament-planner/README.md

 Steps using [the Vagrant VM described above](https://github.com/udacity/fullstack-nanodegree-vm):
 After running the VM open up a terminal in the project directory.
-Acces to PostgreQSL database server and load the database schema:
+Acces to PostgreSQL database server and load the database schema:
 ```
 $ psql -f tournament.sql
 ```